M-3LAB/Real3D-AD/README.md

 + beseline methods

-We take BTF and M3DM as basic baseline methods, and improve baseline using PatchCore and .
+We take BTF and M3DM as basic baseline methods, and improve baseline using PatchCore.

 + metrics